Here we discuss Movies of Steven Spielberg: Top 30 Everyone’s Favorite.

 Police Chief Martin Brody (Roy Scheider) is concern that a young woman is kill by a shark while skinny-dipping near the New England tourist town of Amity Island.
 Mayor Larry Vaughn (Murray Hamilton) overrules him, fearing that the loss of tourist revenue will cause the town to become bankrupt.
 In an epic struggle between man and nature, ichthyologist Matt Hooper (Richard Dreyfuss) and veteran ship captain Quint (Robert Shaw) volunteer to assist Brody in capturing the deadly beast, and the three of them join forces to do it.

-Related Article- Top 30 everyone’s favourite movies of Steven Spielberg
+Related Article- Movies of Steven Spielberg: Top 30 everyone’s favorite

 - Famous Indian celebrities enter Tech startups- Click here

 - Top 6 Digital Marketing Agencies San Francisco- Click here